belle2/basf2/analysis/doc/index-01-analysis.rst

 .. toctree:: Vertex
 .. toctree:: PhotonWrappers

 Variables
 =========

-While ``basf2`` operates on `ParticleList`_ s, it is also important to calculate variables associated with a given candidate or event.
+While ``basf2`` operates on `ParticleList`_ s, it is also important to calculate physics quantities associated with a given candidate or event.

-In ``basf2`` analysis, variables are handled by the VariableManager:
+In ``basf2`` analysis, variables are handled by the `VariableManager`.

-.. _variablemanager:
+There are many variables available for use in analysis.
-   .. autodata:: variables.variables
+Probably the most obvious, and useful are: :b2:var:`p`, :b2:var:`E`, :b2:var:`mbc`, and :b2:var:`deltaE`.

-Here is a list of variables known to ``basf2`` that can be used in cut strings or written out to file.
+You can search the variables in an alphabetical :ref:`b2-varindex`, or browse :ref:`variablesByGroup`.

 .. toctree:: Variables

 Output for offline analysis
 ===========================